 Now, we don’t know if this is always the case.
-Or if this factor is the same with Australian companies.
-But I think it’s likely to be an ongoing factor of markets and is a similar story in many countries.
-I’d love to see a study on this in Australia.
+Or if this factor is the same with an Australian index fund.
+But I do think it’s extremely likely to be an ongoing theme of markets and is a similar story in many countries.

 Despite the above being a major reason that convinced me to add index funds to our portfolio, there are other positives.

-The next most attractive thing for me is simplicity.
+Simplicity.
 Having one holding which owns the market and knowing you can hold it forever is a pretty powerful concept.
-There is no active manager risk, or decision-making required.
+There is no decision-making required.

 Owning an index fund today which holds the top 300 Australian companies is nice.
 But by owning the index for the next 50 years, you’re also guaranteed to own the top 300 companies in 2069, whatever they are… (space mining, alien communications, multi-planetary transport, time-travel companies?).
 That’s even cooler!

 Index funds are self-cleansing.
 An Australian index fund will simply hold the largest companies by market value all the time.
 As companies grow and shrink, some will rise, others will fall out of the top 300 and are replaced with new, growing companies.